 In addition, in some instances, you may receive a stent card when you are discharged from the hospital after receiving your stent.
 A stent card provides information about the stent that was placed in your heart artery.
 Carry this stent card in your wallet or purse so that if you are asked for medical health information this can be presented.

-- Q What are the risks of having a stent?
+- Q What are the advantages of an absorbable heart stent?

 - Q Are there different kinds of stents?